 |Mayan Civilisation||Evolution and Changes||Treasure Hunters|

-Autumn Term 2017-18 Subject Overview
+Spring Term 2018-19 Subject Overview

 Our Art lessons will be inspired by our Mayan topics.
 We will draw inspiration from the patterns and symbols the Mayans used on their mirrors to make our own replica mirrors.
 We will then study Mayan hieroglyphs and add these to clay tiles.
 In our second half term we will focus on our DT skills, combining different materials to make models of Mayan pyramids.

 In our Indoor PE sessions this term we are lucky enough to have a visiting dance coach in to lead our sessions.
 We will be learning how

 In our outdoor sessions for the first half term we will be playing Netball.
 We will learn how to pass, throw and catch accurately as well as how the rules of Netball work.
 We will think about the tactics required to do well and think carefully about how and where to move when we haven’t got the ball.
 After half term we will be playing Tag Rugby.
 We will develop our passing and catching skills and practise beating a defender with changes of direction and pace.
 We will develop our teamwork skills by working as a team to defend our own try line when the other team have the ball.

 This term, the children will learn about places in a town and simple directions.
 They will apply previous skills and knowledge of topic areas such as numbers to develop their speaking and listening abilities.
 The children will have lots of opportunities for using songs, stories, art and drama to make the learning fun, engaging and memorable.